Stock Number: 53521

 Stock Number: 54578

-"Japanese Pepper" Dark dull-glossed deltoid leaves on semi-scandant vines, each leaf variably variegated with golden yellow, dark cream and/or cloudy pale green flecks, wedges and spots to create a splendid subtle tapestry.
+"Japanese Pepper" Dark dull-glossed deltoid leaves on semi-scandant vines, each leaf variably variegated with golden yellow, dark cream and/or cloudy pale green flecks, wedges and spots to create a splendid subtle tapestry but only if the leaf emerged in cool tems.
 Possibly Z9?
-Forms a fabulous low tapestry carpet as the stems root as the wander about.
-Thanks ...
+Forms a fabulous low tapestry carpet as t...

 Stock Number: 88897